vdoroshyn/vue-table/README.md

 The table was completed as one component.
 The data is transferred from the parent component.
 The main features are filtering, sorting, and editable fields.

+Sorting is case sensitive.
-Sorting is dynamic.
-For the number fields, the table is sorted properly. n/a, unknown, none, and blank fields are dropped to the end and do not participate in the sorting of the column because they are irrelevant.
+For the number fields, the table is sorted not alphabetically. n/a, unknown, none, and blank fields are dropped to the end and do not participate in the sorting of the column because they are irrelevant.

 Editable fields are done in such a way that only one input field can be displayed at a time.
 Filter and hover over the column name will disable editing.
 After the field was edited and saved, it will participate in the overall sorting.

 The table seems to be pretty functional.
 There might be bugs though.
 HTML and CSS layout were not prioritized during this test project.
 ```

 ## Project setup